-Schedule1: WB \$ E \$ D \$ F
+Schedule1: WB rule \$ E rules \$ D rules \$ F rule

 This schedule says: take a rule each from every group of rules (e.g. WB, Eadd, D_jz, F) and execute them in one cycle, giving the effect of WB, followed by E_add, followed by D_jz, followed by F. It is as if we want to combine all the rules in a particular order and produce a gigantic rule that makes all the stages move like a synchronous pipeline.
 Additionally, if any of the stages cannot execute, for example due to a stall condition, then if possible, the remaining subset of rules should continue to execute.
 Using conditional rules we will be able to achieve the effect of all subsets of these rules without actually generating the subset rules.